hoseinnormohamadi/LibraryLumen/README.md

 ## How to Run
 1 - open terminal<br>
-2 - docker-compose up -d --build
+2 - docker-compose up -d --build<br>
-3 - wait a minute for database to run
+3 - wait a minute for database to run<br>
-4 - docker-compose exec app php artisan migrate
+4 - docker-compose exec app php artisan migrate<br>
-5 - for start create user
+5 - for start create user<br>
-6 - login and use api-token
+6 - login and use api-token <br>
-7 - for add book with tag first you must create tag
+7 - for add book with tag first you must create tag<br>
-8 - for jwt you can change user model and auth middleware
+8 - for jwt you can change user model and auth middleware<br>